tmlss2018/PracticalSessions/introductory/README.md

 # Hello, TMLSS!
 by David Szepesvari

 _Designed for education purposes.
-Please do not distribute without permission.
-Questions/Correspondence: 2018tmlss@gmail.com_.
+Please do not distribute without permission_.
+**Questions/Correspondence**: 2018tmlss@gmail.com.

 This colaboratory (colab) will help you get prepared for the rest of the practical sessions at TMLSS: